Clara's Story

 the caring, loving people that they, themselves, were.

-One funny thing Beatrice told me not too long ago--she ran into James
+One funny thing Beatrice told me not too long ago: she ran into James

 he used to walk me home after school and ball games, etc. Beatrice said,